 Groups are the lifeblood of companies and organizations of every size with in their on-premise and hybrid environments.
 They are the foundation for security and accessibility to resources and email functionality.
 The challenge is keeping them updated and current after they are created.
 In many cases, IT is tasked (via tickets) to add and subtract employees as they come and go.
 Doing it this way is not timely and is not efficient.
-It involves a process in which the people who have a more familiar understanding of the staff needing access to data, systems, and applications first recognize that a modification is needed and then submit a request to your helpdesk.
+It involves a process in which the people who have a more familiar understanding of the staff needing access to data, systems, and applications first recognize that a modification is needed and then submit a request to IT.

 So, how do you really calculate the amount of time you’re spending managing active directory groups and how you can account for hidden cost of managing such groups with in active directory?

-- the management of groups due to employee turnover (the removal of departing employees from groups and the addition of new employees by IT security personnel)
+- Active directory groups management due to employee turnover (the deprovisioning of departing employees from groups and the provisioning of new employees by IT security personnel).

-- the ongoing updates to both security and distribution groups (assumed to involve the process of users’ submitting tickets to the helpdesk)
+- Ongoing updates to both active directory security groups and distribution groups (assumed to involve the process of users’ submitting tickets to the helpdesk)

 Let’s look at the cost calculations for each.

-This cost assumes that you’re actually managing the Active Directory group lifecycle and that the appropriate group membership removals and additions are being performed regularly, thus Forrester focused on multiplying employee turnover per month with hours per update being performed in the organization to hourly cost of implementing those changes per month to 12 (months).
-Here is the formula that Forrester used to calculate this cost:
+This study assumes that you’re managing the Active Directory group lifecycle and that the appropriate group membership removals and additions are being performed regularly, thus Forrester focused on multiplying employee turnover per month with hours per update being performed in the organization to hourly cost of implementing those changes per month to 12 (months).
+Here is the summary of formula that Forrester used to calculate this cost:

 The next step is to plug in the fully loaded hourly cost of the IT staffer and multiply that monthly cost by 12 to get the annual cost of managing Active Directory groups.
 If that IT staffer makes $60K a year, we can use the simple $30/hour number for illustrative purposes.
 Here is the resulting calculation:

 The important point to remember is that this cost is only for updating groups due to turnover.
-There’s also the ongoing updates requested by employees.
+There are also the ongoing updates requested by employees.

 To continuing with our example above, let’s assume that our large enterprise would have add 600 new distribution lists per month and handle 2,000 updates every month.
 (These numbers are close to Forrester conclusions, which were based on its interviews with several organizations.)
 If an average helpdesk ticket costs $18 (Forrester’s assumption), this would be the resulting calculation: